A REIT With Curb Appeal

 Acadia has strong best-in-class leverage ratios with appropriately staggered maturities and numerous avenues to access capital.

-Acadia has not issued any equity in 2017 and has maintained consistent leverage ratios.
-Through capital recycling (within structured finance and fund portfolios, coupled with dry power remaining within the fund) Acadia has ample liquidity available to make meaningful investments in both core and fund businesses without impacting leverage ratios.
+The company has not issued any equity in 2017 and has maintained consistent leverage ratios.
+Through capital recycling (within structured finance and fund portfolios, coupled with dry power remaining within the fund), Acadia has ample liquidity available to make meaningful investments in both its core and fund businesses without impacting leverage ratios.

-This chart compares Debt to Gross Asset Value:
+This chart compares the company's Debt to Gross Asset Value:

-This chart compared Net Dent to Cash EBITDA:
+This chart compared Net Debt to Cash EBITDA:

 The Latest Earnings Results

-Acadia had a solid second quarter with FFO coming in slightly above expectations at $0.38 per share.
-This represents growth of nearly 9% over the comparable prior year quarter after adjusting for the Promote, and was largely fueled by the continued accretion of 2016 acquisitions.
+Acadia had a solid second quarter, with FFO coming in slightly above expectations at $0.38 per share.
+This represents growth of nearly 9% over the comparable prior-year quarter after adjusting for the Promote, and was largely fueled by the continued accretion of 2016 acquisitions.

-I like this chart below provided within Acadia’s investor presentation, it represents Acadia’s reimagined “shopping center” model.
-Although the company invests primarily in street level retail, it illustrates the concept of owning a high-quality REITs diversified across major gateway markets.
+I like this chart below provided within Acadia's investor presentation, it represents the REIT's reimagined "shopping center" model.
+Although the company invests primarily in street level retail, it illustrates the concept of owning a high-quality REIT diversified across major gateway markets.

 Acadia is projecting that its current core NOI of roughly $130 million grows in excess of $20 million over the next five years, which equates to a cumulative annual growth rate of approximately 4%.
-This growth will be accomplished with fairly nominal capital expenditures between of $50 million to $75 million.
-Acadia reaffirmed its same store NOI metrics for the balance of 2017.
+This growth will be accomplished with fairly nominal capital expenditures between of $50 million and $75 million.
+The REIT reaffirmed its same-store NOI metrics for the balance of 2017.

-Now take a look at Acadia’s FFO/share forecast:
+Now take a look at its FFO/share forecast:

 How Much For The Curb Appeal?